SAFCSP-Team/data-structures-and-algorithms-bootcamp/data-structures-and-algorithms-101/02-data-structures/01-arrays/01-introduction-to-arrays.md

 It is important to note that an organized library significantly improves the ease of dealing with books by providing a structured system for book organization.
 In contrast, a scattered library lacking such organization creates difficulties and hinders efficient dealing with library resources.

 ## Concept
-In computer programming, in most cases, there is a need to **store a large number of data**.
-Instead of using different variable names, it is **better to define an array and store all the elements in it** to significantly improve the ease of dealing with data.
+In computer programming, in most cases, there is a need to **store a large number of similar data**. for example, books or weekdays.
+So, instead of using different variable names to represent each value, it is **better to define an array and store all the elements in it** to significantly improve the ease of dealing with data.

+for example, books or cups

 `Array`: is a collection of similar data items grouped together.
 - Arrays can store **primitive** data types or **non-primitive** data type.